Sameer22-coder/House-Pricing-Analysis-/README.md

 # Tools Used
 1.Tableau for data visualization <br\>
-2.Mapbox & OpenStreetMap for geographical representation
+2.Mapbox & OpenStreetMap for geographical representation<br>
-3.Microsoft Excel Dataset
+3.Microsoft Excel Dataset<br>

 #  Outcome
 This dashboard makes it easy for users to: